Willow Run: Parkridge Homes

 In addition to the Willow Run Lodge and Village housing projects, another community named Parkridge Homes was also built in 1943 to house African-American Willow Run employees.
 Efforts to desegregate Willow Run Lodge and Village and build additional integrated housing were rebuffed by the Detroit Housing Commission and the National Housing Agency, so noted African-American architect Hilyard Robinson was contracted to design an 80-unit community.
 The housing complex remained in use until 2016 as public housing when it was demolished and rebuilt with new modern units.
-In May 2017, the Michigan State Historic Preservation Office recognized Parkridge Homes with the unveiling three historic markers signifying the importance to Ypsilanti history.
+In May 2017, the Michigan State Historic Preservation Office recognized Parkridge Homes with the unveiling of three historic markers signifying the importance to Ypsilanti history.

 Also constructed at this time was the Parkridge Community Center.

 Sociological study on Willow Run housing crisis

 Sociologist and professor Lowell Juilliard Carr and James Edson Stermer of the University of Michigan studied the sociological conditions at Willow Run arising from the wartime surge in the worker population in their book of 1952.
 They discuss "cultural inadequacy theory", stating that "industrial culture provides no criterion by which either a manufacturer or a government official can determine in advance when a manufacturer should divert his own capital to housing and other community services and when he shall rely on the capital of others for such facilities and services".